Retries & Fallbacks

 </Note>

-When you configure multiple API keys for a provider, Bifrost automatically rotates to a fresh key when a rate-limit error is encountered - so retries are not wasted repeating a request with a key that has already hit its limit.
+When you configure multiple API keys for a provider, Bifrost automatically rotates to a fresh key when the failure is bound to the credential rather than the request:

 ```json theme={null}